tophat/semantic-release-firefox-add-on/README.md

 ## Overview

 This package provides a set of [`semantic-release`][semantic-release] plugins for you to easily publish Firefox add ons automatically.
-Firefox requires that even self-distributed packages are signed through the add on store.
+Mozilla requires that even self-distributed packages are signed through the add on store.
 Given a built package, it will write the correct version number into `manifest.json` and upload the dist folder to the add on store.
 The package will be validated by Mozilla, and if valid, a signed distribution will be returned and downloaded into the artifacts folder.

 ## Motivation

 We were working on a dev tooling extension internally and wanted to release it through the Chrome web store and Mozilla Add On store.
-The `semantic-release-chrome` extension worked wonderfully, but we kept struggling to find a `semantic-release-firefox` plugin that worked the way we wanted.
-After finding that `web-ext` had a Node api, we just built our own plugins using `web-ext` to accomplish the goal.
+The [`semantic-release-chrome`][semantic-release-chrome] extension worked wonderfully, but we kept struggling to find a `semantic-release-firefox` plugin that worked the way we wanted.
+After finding that [`web-ext`][web-ext] had a Node api, we just built our own plugins using `web-ext` to accomplish the goal.

 ## Installation